 A higher resolution image of most photographs I post are normally available by clicking the image itself.
 If you are interested in obtaining an image of greater quality for publication or other use, please contact me below.
 I reserve all rights associated with my site and photographs.

-Although I’ve designed several websites by editing raw HTML, my coding skills are not nearly well developed enough to have designed this site.
-Thus, I’d like to note that this website is running WordPress 3.0 (!) with the free Atahualpa Theme by BytesForAll, all of which, for folks who don’t know, are developed by a wide variety of fellow computer nerds (I hope they don’t take offence) who make it much easier for others to have well designed, nice looking websites.
+Although I've designed several websites by editing raw HTML, my coding skills are not nearly well developed enough to have designed this site.
+Thus, I'd like to note that this website is running WordPress 3.6 with freely available themes like Atahualpa Theme by BytesForAll, all of which, for folks who don't know, are developed by a wide variety of fellow computer nerds (I hope they don't take offence) who make it much easier for others to have well designed, nice looking websites.

-My name is Justin Montemarano, and I am currently a graduate student at Kent State University earning a PhD in Aquatic Ecology.
+My name is Justin Montemarano, and I recently earned my PhD in Aquatic Ecology from Kent State University.
 My research interests lie primarily in community ecology of stream and wetland ecosystems.
 For my dissertation research, I have examined crayfish roles in decomposition, tropical wetland plant competition, and macrophyte decomposition in a seasonally dry, tropical wetland.
+I am currently an Instructor of Biology at Armstrong Atlantic State University.
 Apart from academia, I am deeply passionate about ska, computers, and photography.